Zodarc/lucky-living-astro-/src/content/products/aqara-smart-lock-u200.md

 The E34 is the more unusual product, with palm-vein recognition and a substantial dual-battery system.

 The U200 is the more broadly useful choice for many smart-home households, particularly those already using Apple Home.

+At around $170, it is not the cheapest retrofit smart lock, but the combination of Apple Home Key and multiple access methods gives it a strong value proposition for the right buyer.

 **Spoky Curates Rating: 4.4/5**